 The headlight bulb on my truck went out about six months ago.
-There's no way I wanted to pay dealer prices for them to replace something so simple.
-I ordered the bulb from Amazon, but I couldn't figure out how open the compartment to replace it.
+There’s no way I wanted to pay dealer prices for them to replace something so simple.
+I ordered the bulb from Amazon, but I couldn’t figure out how to open the compartment to replace it.
 Here comes YouTube to the rescue.

 Home Depot offers three different class settings to learn skills that you can use around the house or in the yard.
 All of these classes are free and are geared towards:

 Lowe’s also offers a How-To Library and in-store DIY classes for adults and children.
 But they’ve taken it a step further with The Upskill Project, where professionals will come to your home and teach you valuable skills.
 It’s almost like you’re on an episode of HGTV!